-In August of 1990, the squadron was sent to Saudi Arabia to participate in Operation DESERT SHIELD and DESERT STORM.
+In August of 1990, the squadron was sent to Saudi Arabia to participate in Operations DESERT SHIELD and DESERT STORM.
 The White Knights returned home from Saudi Arabia in March of 1991.
 HMM-165 was the "last squadron in the Philippine Islands" when they supported the special purpose MAGTF from July to November 1992.
-From September to October 1992 and again in March of 1993 a detachment was sent to Cambodia to participate in Joint Task Force Full Accounting.
-The squadron aided the task force in the search for remains of MIA's from the war in Vietnam.
+From September to October 1992 and again in March of 1993, a detachment was sent to Cambodia to participate in Joint Task Force Full Accounting.
+The squadron aided the task force in the search for remains of MIAs from the war in Vietnam.

 In July of 2001 HMM-165 was designated the Aviation Combat Element for the 13th Marine Expeditionary Unit.
-After the terror attacks of 11 September 2001, HMM-165 was poised to deploy on an aggressive anti-terrorism campaign and support Operation ENDURING FREEDOM in Afghanistan.
+After the terror attacks of 11 September 2001, HMM-165 deployed in support of Operation ENDURING FREEDOM in Afghanistan.

-In December 2002, the White Knights deployed to Iraq on the USS BOXER.
+In December 2002, the White Knights deployed to the Arabian Gulf on the USS BOXER.
 The Squadron supported Regimental Combat Team 1 (RCT-1) as they pushed up to Baghdad.
-On 1 April 2003, the Squadron supported Task Force 20 in extracting US POW Army PFC Jessica Lynch.
+In March of 2003, the Squadron supported Task Force 20 in extracting US POW Army PFC Jessica Lynch.
 The duration of the deployment was spent operating from Jalibah Forward Operating Base.
-The Squadron returned home in June and supported Combined Arms Exercises at MCAGCC 29 Palms in November.
+The squadron returned home in June.

 In December 2004, the White Knights deployed with the 15th MEU (SOC) to the Pacific Ocean aboard the USS BONHOMME RICHARD.
 The squadron provided relief to tsunami victims during Operation UNIFIED ASSISTANCE in January 2005.
 HMM-165 (REIN) then participated in Operation IRAQI FREEDOM from March to April of 2005, out of Al Taqaddum Airbase, FOB Falcon, and Al Asad Airbase.
 The squadron returned home to MCAS Miramar in June 2005.